isomorphisms/economics/miscellany.md

 - falcone
 - the one blair hull mentions
 - booktalk with janet tavakoli
-- bats o'brien video (ok it's mostly just funny, but you can also see the face of BATS BYX CEO
+- bats o’brien video (ok it’s mostly just funny, but you can also see the face of BATS BYX CEO
 - inverted exchanges?